Lincoln Restler: Career

 Restler became involved in politics while in undergrad with the Providence, Rhode Island City Council re-election campaign of David Segal, and in the 2008 presidential primary supporting Barack Obama.

 He worked for the City of New York as an employee at the Department of Small Business Services and Department of Consumer Protection.
 Restler co-founded reform club New Kings Democrats in 2008, and worked in the Bill de Blasio administration.
 He worked on the de Blasio campaign and as senior policy advisor to the mayor.

 In 2020, Restler resigned from the de Blasio administration and joined the St. Nicks Alliance.

 Elected office

 Restler was elected District Leader in the 50th Assembly District in 2010 when he was 26.
 He was supported by U.S. Representative Nydia Velasquez and then-City Councilmember Tish James.
 Restler lost the seat in 2012 to Chris Olechowski by 19 votes.

 In 2021, Restler ran for the New York City Council 33rd district and defeated seven other candidates to win the Democratic nomination, and ran in the November general unopposed.
 He received endorsements from State Senators Julia Salazar and Jabari Brisport, the Working Families Party, Public Advocate Jumaane Williams, and Velasquez.
 In the 7th round of ranked choice voting, he prevailed over closest candidate Elizabeth Adams 63.9%-36.1%.

+On the City Council, Restler is part of the Progressive Caucus.

+In early 2026, Restler opposed bill 175-B, which proposed to establish "buffer zones" limiting protest near educational institutions, saying that he was concerned it would limit protests on college campuses.
+When the City Council passed the bill, he supported Mayor Zohran Mamdani's veto of it.

+Personal life

+Restler is married to Anna Poe-Kest, the chief of staff to director of the New York City Mayor's Office of Management and Budget Sherif Soliman as of May 2026.